DeppressedCabbage/Hephaestes38-zmk/README.md

 ***
 ### Firmware

-Hepheaestes38 runs ZMK, you can modify and compile you're own firmware by cloning the repo and maiking any edits you like.
+Hepheaestes38 runs ZMK, you can modify and compile you're own firmware by cloning the repo and making any edits you like.

 ***
 ### V1 Case